 Jill has more than 30 years of experience in the fields of aviation, aerospace and mission-critical communication systems.
 She holds a B.S. in Aerospace Engineering from the University of Texas at Austin and earned her Private Pilot License at the age of 17.
 Her professional career started in the United States Air Force, where she operated and maintained communication and ground-based radar systems worldwide for eight years.

-She has held key positions at companies including Boeing, Raytheon, Northrop Grumman and Eclipse Aviation.
-Platforms she has supported include the Airborne Warning and Control System (AWACS) surveillance aircraft for the U.S., U.K. and NATO fleets; the Global Hawk Unmanned Aerial Vehicle (UAV); Air Force One; the Eclipse 500 jet; and the F-35 Lightning II Joint Strike Fighter.
+After transitioning to civilian life, Jill worked as an Aerospace Systems Engineer for companies like Boeing, Raytheon, Eclipse Aviation and Northrop Grumman.
+She supported many platforms including the Airborne Warning and Control System (AWACS) surveillance aircraft for the U.S., U.K. and NATO fleets; the Eclipse 500 jet; the Global Hawk Ground Segment; and the F-35 "Lightning II" Joint Strike Fighter program.

 Starting in the spring of 2017, Jill spent two years as a volunteer for Dreams Soar, Inc., a non-profit organization whose mission is to inspire young girls to pursue Science, Technology, Engineering and Math (STEM) education and aviation careers.
 Shaesta Waiz, Dreams Soar's Founder and President, flew solo around the world in a Beechcraft Bonanza, inspiring over 3,000 young girls and boys to work hard and follow their dreams.
 Jill handled logistics for the Global Flight and led the planning of the 32 Outreach events in 14 countries.
 For the following 20 months, she served as Director of Operations and collaborated with hosts around the world to plan more than 30 additional events where they inspired thousands more.